MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/schedule antivirus scan in mde.md

     ```

 1. A few things to note in the file.
-    1. Shell is /bin/sh not /bin/bash.
-Remember this when writing the jobs
+    1. **Shell:** Shell is referred as ```/bin/sh```, and not as ```/bin/bash```.
+Remember this when writing the jobs.
-    1. RANDOM_DELAY: The maximum time in minutes for the job.
-This is used to offset the jobs so that there wouldn't be too many jobs running at the same time.
+    1. **RANDOM_DELAY:** Describes the maximum time in minutes for the job.
+This is used to offset the jobs so there wouldn't be too many jobs running at the same time.
 This would be ideal for VDI solutions.
-    1. START_HOURS_RANGE: The time range that the job can be executed.
+    1. **START_HOURS_RANGE:** Describes the time range to execute the job.
-    1. cron.daily: The 1 is the period of days for the frequency the job executions.
-The 5 is the delay in minutes the anacron waits after the device restarts.
+    1. **cron.daily:** Describes 1 as the period of days required for the frequency of job executions.
+5 is the delay in minutes the anacron waits after the device restarts.

 1. Let’s take a look at the anacron jobs:

     ```ls -lh /etc/cron*```